Nuvei/nuvei-plugin-woocommerce/readme.txt

 = 1.4.3 =
 * Added option to save UPOs for Guest users, when the user try to buy a product with Subscription.
-* Added Auto-Void functionality in case of payment, but did not created Order in WC.
+* Added Auto-Void functionality in case of payment, but did not create Order in WC.

 = 1.4.2 =
-* Added support for theme picking for SimplyConnect.
+* Added support for theme picking for Simply Connect.
 * Added option to save logs into second log file - nuvei.log.
 * Added id attribute to the "Block Payment methods" setting "Clean" button.
 * Removed the "SDK Version" option into the plugin.